Turns out The Beatles had it all figured out, but make sure you’re both vaccinated.

 Pain covers a lot of ground.

-Could be stress, illness, loss and just a plain old case of the lonelies.
 The more our brain waves sync with someone else: the more the pain goes away.

 Merely being in each other’s presence, with or without touch is associated with some brain wave synchronicity of a wavelength associated with focused attention.
 But, if you add touch?